I’ve always been a hopeless romantic.

 Jille was so patient and super bubbly.
 An amazing person to work with, especially when we were a bit nervous at the start.
 She helped us out of our shell and just to simply be ourselves.

-— Danielle & Reynold
+— DANIELLE & REYNOLD

 Why Reina Jille?